cloudmesh-community/fa18-516-18/project-code/README.md

   cmdata data add google_cloud Test.txt
 ```

 6. There are REST APIs as well for these functionalities.
+Run below commands to start the server and then run curl commands for APIs
 ```
    make server
    make file